course-details-portlet

 Further on evaluation

-All three mandatory assignments/tests must be approved to sit for the exam.
-In the event of a postponed examination, the written examination may be changed to an oral examination.
+To be eligible for the exam, students must pass three mandatory tests and one mandatory assignment.
+In the case of a postponed examination, the written examination may be substituted with an oral examination.
 The resit exam is in August.

 Specific conditions